sgrillon14/wiitty-manager/README.md

 * Italian (in progress)
 * Dutch (in progress)

-If wiitty-manager not support your language?
+If WIITTY Manager not support your language?
 Please help us with a PR!

 # Travis CI status